 Pennsylvania Licensed Water Well Drillers

-Pennsylvania law requires water well drillers to obtain a license from the DCNR Bureau of Geological Survey.
+Pennsylvania law requires water well drillers to obtain a license from the Department of Conservation and Natural Resources’ Bureau of Geological Survey.
 The

 In Pennsylvania, there are no statewide construction or siting standards for private water wells.
 Some municipalities, however, do have standards.

-The National Groundwater Association provides voluntary certification of well drillers.
+National Groundwater Association provides voluntary certification of well drillers.
 A lack of certification does not indicate an inability to properly construct a water well.